 Covid-19 has fundamentally changed the way our society functions, as businesses, entertainment venues, and schools must adapt to the challenges of a socially distanced world.
 This week, most school districts will press forward with distance learning, in which teachers conduct a class over Skype adjacent apps, while students tune in from home.
 Distance learning provides an opportunity for kids to keep learning in a safe environment where they can maintain social distancing.
 However, the transition to distance learning was, in many cases, rushed and flawed.

 Indeed, the new shift in learning vectors presents a wide array of attack opportunities.
 Earlier this year, many classes learning the hard way that Zoom was not a viable classroom option due to a trolling tactic called “Zoombombing“.
 Zoombombing is when a user will show up in zoom calls that are not password protected by testing out simple google searches that contain the URL “Zoom.us”.
-During these zoom sessions, a user will hijack class sessions to show obscene videos or say offensive thing.
+During these zoom sessions, a user will hijack class sessions to show obscene videos or say an offensive thing.
 However, Zoombombing is far from the only risk associated with distance learning.

 Secure Remote Access

 One of the most pressing risks with distance learning is the lack of remote access.
 Teachers will keep work computers at home and learning resources will primarily be hosted in Cloud systems.
 With more teachers and students online, the attack surface increases as the individual security of each user varies from computer to computer.
-In a school environment, the IT team has more control over their cybersecurity.
+In a school environment, the IT team has more control over its cybersecurity.
 When computers are distributed to families, a traditional remote firewall or web filter may vary in effectiveness.

 Bring Your Own Device

-In cases where certain school districts cannot afford to provide devices to their families, students and, in some cases, staff may use their own personal laptops or Ipads to connect to school networks.
+In cases where certain school districts cannot afford to provide devices to their families, students, and, in some cases, staff may use their own personal laptops or Ipads to connect to school networks.
 In the case of distance learning, users bringing in their own devices may completely undermine the school’s security system.
-For example, a user could sign into the school network on an Ipad, and then lose the Ipad.
+For example, a user could sign into the school network on an Ipad and then lose the Ipad.
 This would completely compromise the security of the entire school network.
 A cybersecurity protection plan is only as strong as the weakest link.

 The lack of a centralized, in-person system provides a compelling opportunity for hackers to increase phishing schemes.
 Students or parents may receive malicious links in emails that purport to be teachers or school staff.
 Parents are nervous about distance learning and will be easier to manipulate in a scenario where they aren’t getting much face-to-face time with their teachers.